User Guide Cancel

 The zoom direction can be inverted in the Preferences.

-CHANGING THE LIGHTING
+CHANGING THE environment LIGHTING

-To set a precise rotation, use Environment > Edit in the top 3D View toolbar and change the Rotation Angle slider in the properties window.
+To set a precise rotation, use Environment > Edit in the top 3D View toolbar and change the Rotation angle slider in the properties window.

 To use your own, custom HDR light environment, import an HDR image by dragging and dropping the file into a package in the Explorer Window (Link the file when prompted).
 Then drag and drop the resource, choose Latitude/Longtitude Panorama as the target.